t-nai/daynamic/README.md

 I utilized a tutorial to write the base dynamic calendar code with HTML and CSS.
 I then integrated the calendar + medicine tracker functionality using JavaScript.

 **Challenges I ran into**\
-My website utilizes a lot of buttons and graphical elements which I had to make sure functioned properly as well as looked aesthetically pleasing to the eye.
+My website integrates a lot of buttons and graphical elements which I had to make sure functioned properly as well as looked aesthetically pleasing to the eye.

 **Accomplishments that I'm proud of**\
 I was able to make the website simplistic, user-friendly, and appealing to use.